waffle-iron/DevTools-1/README.md

 | --------- | ----------- |
 -Project    | Project Name
 -Action     | Actions from the aforementioned table.
+-VersionType| {Major}.{Minor}.{Build} By default, the tools will increment the Build part of the version, but you can easily change that with this optional optional parameter

 The DevTools module is pretty smart! it has sophisticated autocompletion functionality.